Uber ties up with Times Internet for India expansion

-NEW DELHI Uber Technologies Inc, the online ride-hailing company, has entered into a "strategic partnership" with India's Times Internet, as it looks to expand operations in its largest market outside the United States.
+NEW DELHI Uber Technologies Inc, the online ride-hailing company, has entered into a "strategic partnership" with Times Internet, as it looks to expand operations in India, its largest market outside the United States.

 An Uber spokeswoman said Times Internet, the digital arm of the Times of India media group, would invest "well under" one billion rupees ($16 million) in Uber, that is worth an estimated $40 billion.